► New flagship hot hatch teased

 ► More than 400bhp promised

 ► Two models could be revealed

 Mercedes offered an early Christmas present to hot-hatch fans with a new teaser trailer for its forthcoming fire-breathing AMG A45.
-In the festive-orientated video, we see a camo’d up A45 with large wheel arches, a rear spoiler and four exhausts – all which help mark it from its smaller 302bhp A35 sibling.
+In the festive-flavoured video, we see a camouflaged A45 with large wheel arches, a rear spoiler and four exhausts – all which help distinguish it from its smaller 302bhp A35 sibling.

 Performance details leak

-As spotted by Motor1, German insurance site HUK24 has accidentally revealed performance specs of not one but two A45 models, and one of them is set to have over 400bhp.
+German insurance site HUK24 accidentally revealed performance specs of not one but two A45 models, and one of them is set to have over 400bhp.

-Interestingly, this new leak suggest there’ll two versions of the A45; a 415bhp S flagship, and a more tame 382bhp model.
-With a total of three versions of hot A-class – including the A35 – set to launch this year, AMG is offering more choice to consumers, but also leaves a clear path for its most extreme hatch yet.
+Interestingly, this new leak suggest there’ll be two versions of the A45: a 415bhp S flagship, and a more tame 382bhp model.
+With a total of three versions of hot A-class – including the A35 – set to launch this year, AMG is offering more choice to consumers, but also leaves a clear path for its most extreme hatch yet:

 Aside from the engine, it’s likely the A45 will use the same transmission as the A35 – although the effortless drifting in the teaser trailer also suggests the new A45 will have a Ford Focus RS style drift mode.
 It’s practically steering like a supermarket trolley around some of those cones!